Florida can import prescription drugs from Canada, US regulators say

 Democratic President Joe Biden has backed such programs as a way to lower prices, signing an executive order in 2021 that directed the FDA to work with states on imports.

+But even as U.S. politicians applauded the plan, Canadian health providers said it was impractical given the supply challenges the country already faces.

+“Historically, we’ve had some pretty devastating drug shortages in Canada,” Joelle Walker, spokesperson for the Canadian Pharmacists Association, told the Canadian Broadcasting Corporation “So the idea that they could import them from us is not really feasible.”

-The policy change represented a seismic shift after decades of lobbying by the pharmaceutical industry, which said imports would expose U.S. patients to risks of counterfeit or adulterated drugs.
+The policy represents a major shift in the U.S. after years of successful lobbying by the pharmaceutical industry, which said imports would expose U.S. patients to risks of counterfeit or adulterated drugs.
 The FDA also previously warned of the difficulties of assuring the safety of drugs originating from outside the U.S.

+Jeff Johnson, director for AARP Florida, said he was excited about the federal decision, though he said it’s only one step of many the group would like to see to help lower prescription drug costs.
+He noted savings won’t be noticed by most people, but the state will save money overall.

+“Unless our healthcare coverage comes through Medicaid or through some another state-run program, we probably won’t save that money on prescription drugs,” Johnson said.
+“If there are enough different things out there that help reduce drug prices, together they’ll make a difference.”

-The FDA said Florida’s program will be authorized for two years.
-Under federal requirements, state officials must test the drugs to make sure they’re authentic and relabel them so that they comply with U.S. standards.
+The FDA said Florida’s program will be authorized for two years, though imports won’t begin immediately.
+Under federal requirements, state officials must first test the drugs to make sure they’re authentic and relabel them so that they comply with U.S. standards.

 Florida’s health department must also provide a quarterly report to the FDA on the types of drugs imported, cost savings and any potential safety and quality issues.